 Laura previously completed her post-doctoral fellowship in neurobiology at Harvard Medical School, where she studied the molecular mechanisms underlying circadian rhythms and served as an instructor in neurobiology.
 She founded Harvard Medical School’s Critical Discussion Group, an interdisciplinary, scientific innovation and invention group, and catalyzed its replication at numerous leading academic institutions, including Stanford and Columbia.

 Laura is the author of more than 10 peer-reviewed publications and an inventor on 11 patents and applications.
-She also holds a Ph.D. in epigenetics and molecular biology from the Hebrew University of Jerusalem Medical School, where she studied mechanisms of long-term gene expression in mammalian cells.
+Laura holds a Ph.D. in epigenetics and molecular biology from the Hebrew University of Jerusalem Medical School, where she studied mechanisms of long-term gene expression in mammalian cells.
+She also serves on the northeast regional board of the American Friends of the Hebrew University.